Teichlab/iss_patcher/README.md

 ## Usage and Documentation

 Please refer to the [demo notebook](notebooks/demo.ipynb).
-There's a function docstring in the source code, which will be rendered on ReadTheDocs once the package goes live.
+Docstrings detailing the arguments of the various functions can be accessed at [ReadTheDocs](https://iss-patcher.readthedocs.io/en/latest/).

 (*demo running time: around 10 min*)